robertjchristian/MRC/MRC37.md

 ##### Phase Four - Recycled Rewards
 After all weights have been initially rewarded and begin to be recycled for new contributions.
 This assumes that the Community Bucket contract (based on the white paper)  is able to reward continued efforts aligned with Phase 2.
 ##### Boundaries
 Weights allocated in Phase One that required blind faith in the project cannot be recycled.
-Weights allocated in Phase Two can be scrutinized after twelve months.
-Weights allocated in Phases Three and Four will have Fixed Weight Time Minimums negotiated for between MRI Maintainers and Contributors.
+Weights allocated in Phase Two may be scrutinized after twelve months.
+Weights allocated in Phases Three and Four will have Fixed Weight Time Minimums negotiated between MRI Maintainers and Contributors within the workflow of the schedule above.
 #### Existing weights
 None required
 #### New Weights